HPCI-Lab/yProvML/docs/src/prov_getters.md

 # Get Data from Provenance Files

-yProv4ml offers a set of directives to easilyy extract the information logged from the provenance.json file.
+yProv4ml offers a set of directives to easily extract the information logged from the provenance.json file.

 <div style="display: flex; align-items: center; background-color: #ffcc00; color: #333; border: 5px solid #ffcc00; font-weight: bold; border-radius: 5px; position: relative;">
     <span style="position: absolute; left: 10px; font-size: 20px;">⚠</span>
     <span style="margin-left: 55px; padding: 5px; background-color: white; border-radius: 5px; width:100%">
-    All these functions expect the data to be passed to be a pandas.DataFrame.
+    All these functions expect the data to be passed to be a dictionary (json file opened in python).
 When using a provenance json file coming from yProv4ML, this can be easily obtained following the example below.
     </span>
 </div>